monumenthouse/admin/House Rules.md

 not part of your lease and BNW is under no obligation to continue providing them.
 Should BNW stop providing this gift, you are not entitled to any refund or reduction in rent.

+Member-owned consumables will be labeled as such or listed in the "Personal Property in Common Areas" spreadsheet, and are provided to you as a gift from the other member.

+## Components

+Our lab spaces contain a wide variety of useful components, from video cables, power cords, computers, and projectors, to microcontrollers, sensors, motors, servos, power converters, and modular mounts.
+Some of these components are owned by BNW and some are owned by our members.

+Unless otherwise posted, these components are available for your short term use, provided you do not damage them and return them within 24 hours.
+If you do not want to make your components available for short term use by other members, either do not leave them in the common areas or label them clearly as not for common use.
+As with all common area items, BNW assumes no liability for lost, stolen, or damaged components.

+Some of the components are available for longer term checkout or purchase if you want to build them permanently into a project.
+If this is the case, a sign will be posted with the details.